 SCOPE OF THIS CHAPTER

 This chapter does not apply to children who are the subject of a Child Protection Plan.
-Where the child is subject to a Child Protection Plan, the outline Plan will be drawn up at the Initial Child Protection Conference and in detail at the Core Group meeting(s).
+Where the child is subject to a Child Protection Plan, the outline plan will be drawn up at the Initial Child Protection Conference and in detail at the Core Group meeting(s).
 This will be reviewed by a Child Protection Review Conference.
-Please see the Derby and Derbyshire SCB Procedures in relation to the implementation of the Child Protection Plan.
+Please see the Derby and Derbyshire Safeguarding Children Partnership Procedures in relation to the implementation of the Child Protection Plan.

 For children who are in receipt of Short Breaks, see also the Short Breaks Procedure.

 In March 2020, Section 4 Reviews of Child in Need Plans was updated to provide examples of cases which could be considered 'complex' and therefore need to be independently reviewed by Child in Need Reviewing Officers.

 Derby City Council uses a Strengths Based Approach for all work with children and families.